Do We Need to Look at Bodycare the Same as Skincare?

 Combine Barrier-Building Ingredients

-When you look for body lotions, butters and creams, pay attention to a few highlighted ingredients that made a big difference in my skin.
+When looking for body lotions, butters, and creams, pay attention to a few highlighted ingredients that have made a big difference in my skin.

 Since I already have panthenol and niacinamide, both barrier boosting ingredients, in the gel moisturiser, I don't use a separate product.
 If you want an alternative option that comes in a bigger size and is made for the body, I can only recommend Nivea's Repair & Protect body lotion.
-It is the only one in the drugstore that combines Niacinamide, Panthenol, and a high percentage of glycerin, as well as nourishing oils.
+It is the only one in the drugstore that combines Niacinamide, Panthenol, and a high percentage of glycerin, which helps the lotion to be fast-absorbing and allows the key ingredients to penetrate the skin more effectively, nourishing oils.
 Do not worry about the denatured alcohol in the ingredient list, as this helps the lotion to be fast-absorbing and the key ingredients to penetrate the skin better.
-It will not dry your skin out, since the many other moisturising ingredients in the formula counteract its drying properties.
+It will not dry out your skin, as the many other moisturising ingredients in the formula counteract its drying properties.

 Another absolute ingredient highlight is Urea.
 The best drugstore option (again, not that many to choose from) is from Garnier.
 It boosts an impressive 5% of Urea, which is the same